Jenni-Hawk/NLP_TopicModeling/README.md

 - Tokenize
 - Remove Stop Words
 - Vectorized in two different ways to determine which would yield best clarity:
-  * CountVectorizer
+  * CountVectorizer: Counts the number of times a word appears in a document (bag-of-words)
-  * TF-IDF Vectorizer
+  * TF-IDF Vectorizer: How many times a word appears in a document AND importance the word is to entire corpus

 #### Topic Modeling
 Created the following models to compare and contrast: